DFMCH/pw-duo/README.md

 # pw-duo
-pw-duo is an OpenLDAP password module implementing Duo Push with SASL passthrough authentication and/or SSHA password hashes
+pw-duo is a multi-factor OpenLDAP password module implementing [Duo's](https://duo.com) [libduo](https://github.com/duosecurity/libduo) Push feature with either SASL passthrough authentication or SSHA password hashes

 # Overview
 The module needs a configured OpenLDAP source branch to be built against.
 Once built, the module is copied to the OpenLDAP server (eg: under `/usr/lib/ldap`) and added to the slapd instance with an LDIF file.
 Once in place, a user's `userPassword` attribute is configured with a special "prefix" to tell `slapd` to run the pw-duo module for authentication instead of the built-in OpenLDAP methods.
 The pw-duo module will first attempt authentiation (depending on configuration) via SASL passthrough, or by comparing SSHA password hashes.
 If the previous auth method is succesful, the Duo push is attempted.
 If either method fails, authentication fails.
 By initiating the Duo push at the LDAP layer, any application requesting authentication via LDAP will initiate a Duo push without the need to modify any application source code.

 This is an early work in progress.
 My experience with C is limited to projects much smaller than the OpenLDAP code base.
 That said, there are things that could be improved on.
 For instance, it would make much more sense to call the 1FA functions already defined in OpenLDAP core and only handle the Duo 2FA from the module.
 When I tried this however, it created some warnings about redefined macros.
 It's most likely that I included the wrong header file.
 It wasn't obvious where the issue was so finally I opted to include the SASL and SSHA auth bits I needed directly into the pw-duo module itself.
-This resulted in a cleaner build and a good time to mention OpenLDAP is a registered trademark of the OpenLDAP Foundation and [where to find the OpenLDAP License](http://www.openldap.org/software/release/license.html)
+This resulted in a cleaner build and a good time to mention OpenLDAP is a registered trademark of the OpenLDAP Foundation and [where to find the OpenLDAP License](http://www.openldap.org/software/release/license.html) along with the [libduo License](https://github.com/duosecurity/libduo/blob/master/LICENSE) published by Duo Security.

 A few problems I wanted to address with pw-duo: